FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target Detection: EXPERIMENT

+In this experiment, we compare the impact of different temporal sampling intervals of the SSM module on performance.
 For clarity, we use T1 to denote the baseline without temporal sampling, and T2, T3, T4 as shorthands for FeedbackSTS-Det-T2, -T3, and -T4, with sparse frame sampling intervals of 2, 3, and 4, respectively.
 The computational efficiency of the model under different settings is summarized in Table \ref{tab:FPS_compare}, which reports FLOPs and FPS for various sequence lengths $L$ and temporal sampling intervals $T$ based on an input image scale of $256\times256$.
 The results demonstrate that for a fixed $T$, longer sequences $L$ lead to higher FLOPs and generally lower FPS.
 Conversely, increasing the temporal sampling interval $T$ consistently reduces computational cost and improves inference speed across all sequence lengths.
 For instance, when the sequence length is set to $L=9$, the computational cost measured in FLOPs decreases from 68.42G for $T=1$ to 52.08G for $T=4$, while the inference speed (FPS) increases from 7.5 to 13.7, representing a substantial improvement of 82.6\% in processing efficiency.This analysis confirms that larger temporal sampling intervals enhance computational efficiency, especially for long sequences.

 To evaluate the efficacy of the temporal sampling mechanism, we conduct a comparative analysis between the T2 condition (with a temporal sampling interval of length 2) and the T1 condition (without temporal sampling) on the IRSatVideo-LEO \cite{ying2025infrared}, using $P_d$ and $F_a$ as key metrics.
 As shown in Fig.~\ref{fig:stable} (a), the $P_d$ for T2 increases monotonically with the sequence length $L$, whereas the $P_d$ for T1 exhibits significant and unstable fluctuations.
 From Fig.~\ref{fig:stable} (b), it is observed that the $F_a$ for T2 remains consistently stable within a narrow range as $L$ increases.
 In contrast, the $F_a$ for T1 varies drastically and is markedly higher than that of T2.
 In summary, the sparse frame sampling module significantly enhances target detection capability while effectively suppressing false alarms over long sequences, demonstrating its robust ability to propagate inter-frame features compared to the baseline T1 condition.